 Coronavirus: video conferencing

-Since the start of the coronavirus outbreak, the use of video conferencing software and apps has rocketed, as work colleagues, family and friends all try to keep in touch while staying safe at home.
-However, there have been some concerns about the security of some video conferencing methods, especially a web platform and app called Zoom.
+Since the start of the coronavirus outbreak, the use of video conferencing software and apps rocketed, as work colleagues, family and friends all try to keep in touch while staying safe at home.
+Concerns about the security of some video conferencing methods have now been reasonably answered – especially the conferencing app that established itself during the lockdowns as the preferred choice, Zoom.

 It uses the camera on your laptop, tablet or mobile phone and broadcasts video and audio from multiple people onto the same screen, so that you can all see and hear each other (as shown above).
 It is also possible for the host of the meeting to broadcast something else via their computer screen, meaning that attendees can watch videos or presentations together.
 A larger meeting can even be broken up into smaller groups or ‘breakout rooms’ by the host.